WTM-NewDelhi/WTMEvents/README.md

 # WTMEvents
-List of all the events conducted by WTM along with major collaboration events with other communities
+List of all the events conducted by WTM along with major collaboration events with other communities.

 ## Our Events